ITC Ltd. – Will it continue to grow strongly?

 How has the Financial Performance of ITC Ltd. been?
 Here’s the review….

 The company has also managed its funds efficiently which is indicated by the Return on Invested Capital which stands at ~32% on an average over the last 6 years.
-The company is a virtually debt free company which is a big positive.
-Working capital days are on the higher side largely due to the large amount of cash in books (~Rs.
+The company is a virtually debt-free company which is a big positive.
+Working capital days are on the higher side largely due to a large amount of cash in books (~Rs.
 2240 Cr. as of FY 2011).

 Thus, considering all these factors, we can say that the 10 YEAR X-RAY of ITC Ltd. is Green (Very Good).